Spatial preferential attachment networks: Power laws and clustering coefficients: The model

 This quantity is bounded by $f(k)/t$.
-As the process $(Z_\x(t))_{t\ge s}$ grows of roughly like $t^{\gamma}$ (see Lemma~\ref{polynomial_growth} for a precise statement), the normalisation of $\varphi$ makes this bound asymptotically sharp.
-Hence the jumping intensity of our process is the same as in the classical Barabasi-Albert model of preferential attachment~\cite{Barabasi_Albert, Toth}, or its variant studied by Dereich and M\"orters~\cite{DM_degrees, DM_concave, DM_giant}.
+As the pure birth process $(Z_\mathbf{x} (t))_{t\ge s}$ grows roughly like $t^{\gamma}$ (see Lemma~\ref {polynomialgrowth} for a precise statement), the normalization of $\varphi$ makes this bound asymptotically sharp.
+Hence the jumping intensity of our process is the same as in the classical Barab\'asi--Albert model of preferential attachment \cite{BarabasiAlbert,Toth}, or its variant studied by Dereich and M\" orters~\cite{DMdegrees,DMconcave,DMgiant}.
 Not surprisingly, our spatial model exhibits the same limiting indegree distribution.